wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/4-optimize-graph-queries.md

 - **`resource`:** The preferred Microsoft Graph API query for the request.
 - **`scopes`:** The required scopes for the request.
-- **`version`:** The Microsoft Graph API version for the request (v1.0 or beta).
+- **`version`:** The Microsoft Graph API version for the request.

 Unlike other components in Microsoft Graph Toolkit, the Get component doesn't provide any pre-built UI.
 You must configure a template that will be used to display the data.

-In the next exercise, you'll learn how to use the Get component and display Notebooks from OneNote for the signed-in user.
+In the next exercise, you'll learn how to use the Get component and display notebooks from OneNote for the signed-in user.